sotbike/NESTOR/README.md

-# Hypoglycemia rates & glycemic control after RYGB vs. LSG
+# Trifecta rates & comparative analysis of severe - mild complications, PSM, ischemia duration, and postoperative renal function after RPN/RAPN vs. OPN

-Study title: Hypoglycemia rates and glycemic hormonal response after laparoscopic Roux-en-Y gastric bypass versus sleeve gastrectomy.
-A meta-analysis of comparative studies.
+Study title: Comparative investigation of therapeutic efficacy in tumor resection between robotic and open partial nephrectomy: A meta-analysis supplemented by time-series and quality-based meta-regression.

 Computational procedure: Variables were divided into primary and secondary, and then analyzed by grouping studies for each outcome.

 Outcomes:
 Primary:
-1a.
-Hypoglycemia rates (OGTT, MMTT, CGM, Questionnaires): RR (relative risk) 1b.
-Fasting glucose & insulin: MD (mean difference; mg/dl & pmol/l) 1c.
-Change in glucose & insulin from baseline: MD (mean difference; mg/dl & pmol/l)
-1d.
-OGTT: 1 & 2hr glucose & insulin: MD (mean difference; mg/dl & pmol/l)
-1e.
-OGTT: Change in 1 & 2hr glucose & insulin from baseline: MD (mean difference; mg/dl & pmol/l)
+1. Trifecta rates (concomitant achievement of no complications, negative surgical margins and IT < 20 min or ΔeGFR < 10%): OR (odds ratio)

 Secondary:
 2a.
-Male patients: OR (odds ratio)
-2b.
-Change in body weight (BW): MD (mean difference; Kg) 2c.
-Change in BMI: MD (mean difference; Kg/m^2)
+Major complication rates (defined as Clavien - Dindo ≥ III): OR (odds ratio) 2b.
+Minor complication rates (defined as Clavien - Dindo ≤ II): OR (odds ratio) 2c.
+Positive surgical margin (PSM) rates: OR (odds ratio) 2d.
+Ischemia time (IT): MD (mean difference; min)
-2d.
-Excess body weight loss (EBWL): MD (mean difference; %) 2e.
-Change in waist circumference (WC): MD (mean difference; cm) 2f.
-HbA1c: MD (mean difference; %)
+2e.
+Change from baseline in eGFR (ΔeGFR): MD (mean difference; ml/min/1.73m^2) 2f.
+Change from baseline in serum creatinine levels (ΔCreatinine): MD (mean difference; mg/dl)
-2g.
-HOMA-IR (insulin resistance score) & change from baseline: MD (mean difference) 2h.
-Average 10-day hypoglycemic (HG) events: MD (mean difference) 2i.
-OGTT: Peak glycemia: MD (mean difference; mg/dl) 2j.
-OGTT: Time to peak glycemia: MD (mean difference; mg/dl) 2k.
-OGTT: Nadir glycemia: MD (mean difference; mg/dl) 2l.
-OGTT: Peak - Nadir glycemia range: MD (mean difference; mg/dl) 2m.
-Postoperative C-peptide levels & change from baseline: MD (mean difference; ng/ml) 2n.
-1hr / fasting glucose & insulin ratios (& changes from baseline): MD (mean difference) 2o.
-1hr / 2hr glucose & insulin ratios (& changes from baseline): MD (mean difference)

 Included items: Individual study data (“.csv” files) & R code (“.txt” files).

-Meta-analysis (MA): R code is included for the implementation of a random effects model with the Hartung & Knapp modification for MD, and Mantel–Haenszel method for RR and OR; subgroups: studies published before & after 2018, studies with & without patient matching, studies with & without DM2 patients, stratification of studies according to ROBINS-I tool (Low - Moderate - Serious - Critical).
+Meta-analysis (MA): R code is included for the implementation of a random effects model with the Hartung & Knapp modification for MD, and Mantel–Haenszel method for OR; subgroups: trifecta definitions according IT & eGFR, studies published before & after 2018, studies with & without patient matching, mulicenter & single-center studies, stratification of studies according to ROBINS-I tool (Low - Moderate - Serious).

 Meta-regression analysis (MRA): R code is included for the implementation of a random effects model, using the restricted maximum likelihood (REML) estimation; moderators: year of publication, number of quality stars assigned according to the Newcastle - Ottawa Scale (NOS).

-Sensitivity analysis (SA): As SA we defined the exclusion of a single study during subgroup analysis (SGA).
+Sensitivity analysis (SA): As SA we defined the exclusion of studies with a CI95% range greater than 2 SD of the original study set CI95% ranges.

 Instructions (for the replication of results): Create a desktop folder named “Data” and save the “.csv” files with original data, ensuring to specify the correct absolute/relative paths for your system.
 The code generates desktop folders with relevant names for storing derived data and plots.